Young Researchers In Europe Launch Lobby Group

 Many attendees at the launch conference expressed interest in joining the Young Academy.
 “This was much better than expected,” said Emilio M. Pérez Álvarez, an organic chemist at the Madrid Institute for Advanced Studies.
 “I came here to network, but I’ve learned a lot.
 Just at this table we have people working in Sweden, Spain, and the U.K. We all have similar problems.
 Some problems that I thought were just in Spain are everywhere.”

-The challenge for the Young Academy will be to focus the enthusiasm they’ve generated, said Roie Yerushalmi, a materials scientist at Hebrew University who attended the group’s Brussels launch.
+The challenge for the Young Academy will be to focus the enthusiasm they’ve generated, said Roie Yerushalmi, a materials scientist at Hebrew University of Jerusalem who attended the group’s Brussels launch.
 The Young Academy has “really got the ball rolling,” he said.
-“But now they’ve got to steer it.” ◾
+“But now they’ve got to steer it.”

 Join the conversation